|To m'fay or not to m'fay, that is the question.|

-In Creative Writing, due largely to the massive numbers of MFA's flooding the streets and competing like horny male rams for the tiny number of jobs that require an MFA in Creative Writing (like CW professor) or the few that might privilege such a degree (like literary magazine editor), there has recently been an addition of a further tier of Creative Writing scholarship.
-The Creative Writing PhD's are now popping up all over the country, and THEY will be scattering like dandelion seeds to fill the openings for faculty positions everywhere almost as quickly as such positions open up.
-"Mere" MFA's can look forward to adjunct positions or none at all until/unless they are willing to schlep back to school for a few MORE years, as well as frustrating years of being edged out and hearing: "We decided to go with the candidate who had the PhD."
+In Creative Writing, due largely to the massive numbers of MFAs flooding the streets and competing for the tiny number of jobs that require an MFA in Creative Writing (like CW professor) or the few that might privilege such a degree (like literary magazine editor), there has recently been an addition of a further tier of Creative Writing scholarship.
+Creative Writing PhD's are now popping up all over the country, and those CW doctors will be scattering like dandelion seeds to fill the openings for faculty positions everywhere almost as quickly as such positions open up.
+"Mere" MFAs can look forward to adjunct positions or none at all until/unless they are willing to schlep back to school for a few MORE years, as well as frustrating years of being edged out and hearing: "We decided to go with the candidate who had the PhD."

 "Not being sure what to do next" or "finding yourself" are great reasons to climb Mt.
 Kilimanjaro, join a monastery, help Nicaraguans for a year, or take mescaline and fall into bed with a partner that isn't the usual gender you go for.
-But dropping the cost of a decent car's worth of money and committing to years of something requires a focus and dedication that comes from drive and ambition...not the lack of anything good on Netflix.
+But dropping the cost of a pretty fucking decent car's worth of money and committing to years of something requires a focus and dedication––the focus and dedication that comes from drive and ambition...not the lack of anything good on Netflix.

 "Get 'permission' to write" is the sort of mealy-mouthed, touchy-feely crap that pisses me off about all writing programs.
+I'm not pissed at YOU for wanting permission.
+I'm pissed at a culture that hasn't done its level best to divest you of such notions.
 No program is ever going to give you permission to write, and you will struggle with the idea that you don't have permission to write long after you've finished ten writing programs.
 You don't NEED permission to write.
 Just write.
-No one is going to grab a sword, touch you on the shoulders and declare you a writer, not even in an MFA.
-(And even if they did, you wouldn't believe them.)
-Unless you have some monstrous parental issues that years of therapy hasn't helped, that permission is only ever going to come from you.

 Just fucking WRITE.

 "The time/opportunity to write."
 Allow me to, with deepest respect, call bullshit.
 I understand that life is distracting, and people don't understand or respect your desire to write.
-I'm a househusband, and I've heard the "you just sit around all day" argument and all its variants as reasons I should do something with or for someone more times than I can remember.
+I'm a househusband (and as of this edit, a working writer), and I've heard the "you just sit around all day" argument and all its variants as reasons I should do something with or for someone more times than I can remember.
 I get that the world doesn't respect writing as "real work."
 I do.
 But this is like the quote "people think when they buy books that they are buying the time to read them."
 Except in our example, instead of $9.99, you'll be paying tens of thousands of dollars.